sigstore/docs/content/en/cosign/verifying/verify.md

 weight: 300
 ---

+When an artifact, blob, or container image is verified, the [full potential of Sigstore]({{< relref "about/the-importance-of-verification">}}) to secure the software supply chain is achieved.

 > **Note**: To verify a signed artifact or blob, first [install Cosign]({{< relref "cosign/system_config/installation">}}), then follow the instructions below.

 The general verification format with the `cosign verify` command is as follows.